crux-in-lan/robots-app-redux/README.md

 # robots-app-redux
-The project (robots-app)[https://github.com/crux-in-lan/robots-app] but with the usage of Redux
+The project <a href="https://github.com/crux-in-lan/robots-app">robots-app</a> but with the usage of Redux